 1. No stability – Use a tripod

 So there are of course times when a blurry image will provide a nice abstract, artistic result, however, my approach when taking landscape photographs is to produce an image that is very sharp and in focus.
 When I say sharp as well, I mean throughout the image.
-So you will most likely need to use a slower shutter, low ISO (reducing noise in the image) and a medium speed aperture such as between f8 and f11.
+Often the best results are when you are using a slower shutter, low ISO (reducing noise in the image) and a medium speed aperture such as between f8 and f11.
 The best way to end up with a sharp image is obviously to keep the camera as still as possible.
 Therefore a steady and solid tripod is critical to this.

 As I’ve mentioned before, I use a Sirui tripod, and the model is actually the W-2204 which is a waterproof tripod.
 It is made out of carbon so it is light, however, it is still rock solid.
 It also has the ability to adjust the legs at various angles as it is unlikely you will ever be able to find a perfectly flat platform to shoot from, well unless it is a man-made lookout.

 There are different tripods for different purposes of course as well.
 If I am traveling overseas and need to pack a bit lighter I will take a travel tripod that isn’t as sturdy, however, I can compensate for that with things like using the hook in the centre of the tripod and attaching my camera bag to weigh it down and keep it still.
 Bottom line, my advice would be to buy the best tripod you can, as you will be keeping it for a long time if it is the right one, otherwise, you will soon find yourself wanting to upgrade to a more steady one.